-If you’re a homeowner, you may have found yourself in the position of wanting to cut down trees, clear brush, or cut up some firewood and thinking, “I need a chainsaw.”
-And you would be correct.
+If you’re a homeowner, you may have found yourself in the position of wanting to cut down trees, clear brush, or cut up some firewood, you might be thinking to yourself: “I need a chainsaw.”
+You would be correct.
 Chainsaws aren’t just for lumberjacks anymore.

 There are a variety of sizes of chainsaws on the market today that fit a wide range of needs and skill levels.
 The best chainsaw for you will depend on what your needs are including weight, size, and budget.
 Electric chainsaws are an excellent option for homeowners because they’re light and easy to maintain.

 But when you need both power and portability, gas chainsaws typically win the prize and you don’t even need to wear a red and black plaid shirt to use one.
-If a lot of tree trimming or log splitting is on your annual to-do list, a gas chainsaw that will go the distance all day long might be your best option to handle it.
+If you have a significant amount of tree trimming or log splitting on your seasonal to-do list, a gas chainsaw that will go the distance all day long might be your best option to handle it.

 Our list of the best gas chainsaws will show you some great options for your home and yard.
 And when you’re all done, make sure you have a firewood rack to season all that fresh fuel.